Current Funding Opportunities

 UW-Madison Funding Opportunities

 Some external sponsors limit the number of applications an institution may submit, which is referred to as a limited competition.
-The VCRGE oversees the process for selecting the designated applicant for limited competition grant programs.
-If you identify a funding opportunity that is a limited competition, contact Sarah Marcotte, SoHE pre-award administrator, for questions or assistance with a limited competition.
+The OVCRGE oversees the process for selecting the designated applicant from across campus for limited competition grant programs.
+In addition, SoHE may conduct a limited competition when i) a sponsor limits applicants to one per academic unit on campus; or ii) the OVCRGE requests no more than one applicant from each School/College be put forth for a campus-wide limited competition.

-Explore VCRGE Policies & Procedures for limited competition grant programs.
+Explore OVCRGE Policies & Procedures for limited competition grant programs.

 Searching for External Funding Opportunities